nodejs/security-wg/processes/security_annoucement_process.md

   Make sure to update the date in the slug so that it will move to the top of the blog list.

+  *Note*: If the release blog obviously points to the people having caused the issue (for example when explicitly mentioning reverting a commit), adding those people as a CC on the PR for the blog post to give them a heads up might be appropriate.

 * Tweet out a link to the nodejs-sec announcement.

 * Email foundation contact to tweet out nodejs-sec announcement from